 The document proposes new text and clarifications regarding PMKSA caching with FT Initial Mobility Domain Association (and some fixes in related areas).
 PMKSA caching with FT Initial Mobility Domain Association is ostensibly supported by the standard, e.g. references to PMKSA Caching in some FT AKM definitions, and this was also confirmed by REVmd motion related to CID 2211, however it is insufficiently specified in several aspects.
 The Master PMK (MPMK), currently defined for SAE as the “master” PMK from which the FT key hierarchy is defined, is formally defined as the basis for PMKSA caching with AKMs that use FT key management.

-9.4.2.242 RSN Extension element (RSNXE)

-Instruct the editor to modify table as follows (Note to editor: this table is introduced by 114r5):